Best Prenatal Vitamins in Pakistan: What Every Expecting Mother Should Know

 - 3 months before trying to conceive: Start a prenatal vitamin with at least 400 mcg folic acid (or better, methylfolate).
 This builds tissue stores of folate that protect from day one.

 Practical reality in Pakistan: Many pregnancies are unplanned.
-If you are a woman of reproductive age and pregnancy is a possibility, taking a basic folic acid supplement (even without the full prenatal formula) provides meaningful protection.
-Folic acid is inexpensive and available at every pharmacy in Pakistan.
+If you are a woman of reproductive age and pregnancy is possible, a basic folic acid supplement still helps.
+It offers meaningful protection even without the full prenatal formula.

 The 7 Essential Ingredients to Look For